-- This is an avocational program, which is designed to supplement the student's current healthcare experience, and applicants must document healthcare experience prior to enrollment. - Basic plus Advanced with Practicum: Must document prior healthcare experience; prefer medical assisting experience. - Advanced Only: Students with documented phlebotomy experience: - May not have to take the entire program to be eligible for certification; and - Must meet all state requirements for advanced phlebotomy and provide evidence of the state's approval of work experience.
+- This is an avocational program, which is designed to supplement the student's current healthcare experience, and applicants must document at a minimum of six months of healthcare related experience prior to enrollment. - Basic plus Advanced with Practicum: Must document prior healthcare experience; prefer medical assisting experience. - Advanced Only: Students with documented phlebotomy experience: - May not have to take the entire program to be eligible for certification; and - Must meet all state requirements for advanced phlebotomy and provide evidence of the state's approval of work experience.

-Details about Phlebotomy Licensure requirements may be found at: https://secure.cps.ca.gov/cltreg/pt_faq.asp and in Appendix A in the catalog.
+Details about Phlebotomy Licensure requirements may be found at: https://secure.cps.ca.gov/cltreg/pt\faq.asp and in Appendix A in the catalog.